idaholab/moose/modules/doc/content/finite_volumes.md

 within each mesh element/cell.
 Because of this, much of MOOSE's use of libMesh for FE is not relevant for FV.
-This document gives an overview of how FV is similar and different from FE with respect to implementation in MOOSE explaining why FV is designed and implemented in its current form.
+This document gives an overview of how FV is similar and different from FE with respect to implementation in MOOSE and explains why FV is designed and implemented in its current form.
 In order to fully enable taking advantage of perfomance opportunities and to simplify the FV method implementation in MOOSE, a new set of FV-specific systems was built along-side the MOOSE FE infrastructure.